oravapw/mylan/README.md

 the configuration from the development configuration (except secret_key_base), and change credentials to something suitable for production.
 You can skip this step if only running in development mode.
-Production deployment via Capistrano is included here, but I am not going to be covering that here.
+Production deployment setup via Capistrano is included in the source, but I am not going to be documenting that here.

+## Future plans

+This app, like most, is a work in progress.
+Things I may implement/change when I have time include:

+- support for actual user accounts (and possibly user groups), instead of just one shared "admin" account.
+- move away from Rails credential storage to .env (more convenient in most situations imho)
+- figure out a production setup with docker (compose), Capistrano can be a bit fragile
+- update to latest Rails (7.1.x as of this writing)